thedonutfactory/donut/README.md

 `donut compile foo.donut`

+This compiled bytecode file, `foo.cipher`, can be hosted by any provider, on a public, private or hybrid cloud, or even on a completely untrusted computer.

-3. Create a transaction to execute against the 0th function (`addTwoNumbers`), with inputs 3 and 2, outputting to a file called `in.txn`
+3. Create a transaction to execute against the 0th function (`calculate`), with inputs 3 and 2, outputting to a file called `in.txn`.
+This is the transaction that will be sent to the FHE donut program.

 `donut txn foo.cipher -n 0 -i 3,2 -o in.txn`

 4. Execute the transaction against compiled bytecode, saving the resulting ciphertext to `out.txn`:

-`donut exec in.txn foo.cipher -o out.txn`
+`donut exec in.txn foo.cipher -o out.data`

+In a peer-to-peer situation, this would be executed by the provider on their system, again everything is fully encrypted.

 5. Decrypt and view the resulting ciphertext:

-`donut dec -f out.txn`
+`donut dec -f out.data`

+Peer-to-peer, the provider sends back the resulting output from the results of executing the transaction in step 4.
+The user can decrypt the results, and the private key has never left their computer!

 ## TODO